Even better sums of squares over quintic and cyclotomic fields: Introduction

 \begin{theorem} Let $K$ be a totally real number field of degree $d\le 5$.
 Every element of $2\co_K^+$ is the sum of squares of integers if and only if $K$ is isomorphic to where $\rho$ is a root of $x^3-4x-2.$ \end{theorem}

-This is proved as Theorem \ref{thm:o2}.
 We first prove an explicit version of \cite[Theorem 7]{KY3} by establishing (in Theorem \ref{thm:hat}) that the house of the generator of fields with $m=2$ is bounded.
 This is then followed by a significant computational part of the proof that involves dealing with tens of millions of number fields.

-Theorem \ref{Thm:o2} has striking implications for the \textit{lifting problem for universal forms}, introduced in \cite{KY1} (see also \cite{XZ}): While we have already seen Siegel's result that the sum of squares is very rarely universal, the lifting problem asks the analogous question about the universality of other \textit{$\Z$-forms}, i.e., positive definite quadratic forms whose coefficients are rational integers.
-Some examples of universal $\Z$-forms over $\Q(\sqrt 5)$ were found by Chan--Kim--Raghavan \cite{CKR} and Deutsch \cite{De}, before we proved \cite[Theorem 1.1]{KY1} that $\Q(\sqrt 5)$ is the only real quadratic field that admits a universal $\Z$-form, and obtained some partial results in other small degrees \cite[Theorem 1.2]{KY1}.
+Theorem \ref{Thm:o2} has striking implications for the \textit{lifting problem for universal forms}, introduced by Kala--Yatsyna \cite{KY1} (see also \cite{XZ}): While we have already seen Siegel's result that the sum of squares is very rarely universal, the lifting problem asks the analogous question about the universality of other \textit{$\Z$-forms}, i.e., positive definite quadratic forms whose coefficients are rational integers.
+Some examples of universal $\Z$-forms over $\Q(\sqrt 5)$ were found by Chan--Kim--Raghavan \cite{CKR} and Deutsch \cite{De}, before Kala--Yatsyna proved \cite[Theorem 1.1]{KY1} that $\Q(\sqrt 5)$ is the only real quadratic field that admits a universal $\Z$-form, and obtained some partial results in other small degrees \cite[Theorem 1.2]{KY1}.
 Gil Mu\~ noz--Tinkov\' a covered certain cubic fields \cite{GMT}, until all these results were significantly expanded by Kim--Lee \cite{KL}, who completely characterised cubic and biquadratic fields with a universal $\Z$-form.

 In the present paper, we completely solve the lifting problem in degrees $d\leq 5$, thus fundamentally strengthening all the previous theorems.

 \begin{theorem} Let $K$ be a totally real number field of degree $d\le 5$.
 There is a $\Z$-form that is universal over $K$ if and only if $K$ is isomorphic to $\Q,\ \Q(\sqrt{5})$, or $\ \Q(\zeta_7+\zeta_7^{-1}).$ \end{theorem}